RedBrumbler/QuestAppPatcher/README.md

 when all these executables are present in the root of the repository you can compile the program with the makefile and run the patcher. make sure the app you want to install is actually installed on your quest and that you are actually connected with adb to your quest.

+To compile the program I use mingw, which can be installed with chocolatey on windows (`choco install mingw`), which implements the g++ command for compiling on windows.

 These instructions are publicly available, but that doesn't mean they are useful for the general public.
 For application specific patching I recommend editing the program so it only checks for that application.
 You are free to do so, as long as you credit me for the original implementation